Return to top

 Mochi dough filled with mango ice cream on a cutting board.

 Repeat & Freeze: Repeat with remaining ice cream balls and dough.
-Once complete, place the muffin tray with mochi ice creams back into the freezer and freeze until ready to serve, at least 2 hours before serving.
+Once complete, place the muffin tray with the mango mochi ice cream balls back into the freezer and freeze until ready to serve, at least 2 hours before serving.

 Mango ice cream mochi frozen in cupcake liners in a cupcake tin.